pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-google-secret-manager.md

 ## Challenges and considerations

-Google Secret Manager, while a powerful tool for managing secrets and cryptographic keys, does come with its own set of challenges, considerations, and limitations.
+Google Cloud Secret Manager, while a powerful tool for managing secrets and cryptographic keys, does come with its own set of challenges, considerations, and limitations.
 Some of the key aspects to be aware of include:

-- **Compatibility and integration**: Google Secret Manager is optimized for workloads in Google Cloud.
+- **Compatibility and integration**: Google Cloud Secret Manager is optimized for workloads in Google Cloud.
 For organizations operating in a multi-cloud or hybrid cloud environment, integrating Secret Manager with other cloud platforms might not be straightforward.
 In such cases, using a third-party tool like [Pulumi ESC](/docs/pulumi-cloud/esc/) might be more effective.
+For example, Pulumi ESC provides a unified secret management interface across different cloud environments, simplifying the management of secrets in a multi-cloud setup.
 - **Quotas and limits on secret access**: When retrieving secrets frequently, such as in SaaS applications that make API calls, it's important to ensure that project-level quotas are sufficient.
 Secret Manager has a limit of 90,000 access requests per minute per project, which can be increased via a Google Cloud support ticket.
 Additionally, there are limits on the size of the secret value (64 KiB) and the number of aliases a secret can have (50 aliases).
-- **Lack of auto-rotation for secrets**: Currently, Google Secret Manager does not have the capability to auto-rotate secrets.
-This means organizations need to implement their own mechanisms or use infrastructure-as-code (IaC) tools such as [Pulumi](/docs/get-started/) to ensure secrets are rotated in compliance with their security policies.
+- **Lack of auto-rotation for secrets**: Currently, Google Cloud Secret Manager does not have the capability to auto-rotate secrets.
+This means organizations need to implement their own mechanisms to ensure secrets are rotated in compliance with their security policies.
-- **Logging and audit considerations**: Accessing a secret in Google Secret Manager is not logged by default.
+- **Logging and audit considerations**: Accessing a secret in Google Cloud Secret Manager is not logged by default.
 However, users can enable granular access logs on secrets and retrieve this data through Google Cloud’s Logs Explorer.
 This requires activation of relevant data access logs in the Cloud Audit Logs service.
 Additionally, frequent access logging can lead to large bills, so it’s important to evaluate the necessity of logging every secret request and configure custom retention policies accordingly.

-Understanding and addressing these challenges and considerations is key to effectively leveraging Google Secret Manager in a cloud infrastructure, ensuring that the management of secrets aligns with the organization's security and compliance requirements.
+Understanding and addressing these challenges and considerations is key to effectively leveraging Google Cloud Secret Manager in a cloud infrastructure, ensuring that the management of secrets aligns with the organization's security and compliance requirements.

 ## Best practices

 - **Regularly rotate secrets**: Implement a strategy for the regular rotation of secrets.
 - **Provide least-privilege access**: Minimize the number of entities with access to the secret.
-- **Monitor access and usage**: Utilize GCP’s audit logs to monitor and track access to secrets.
+- **Monitor access and usage**: Utilize Google Cloud’s audit logs to monitor and track access to secrets.

 ## Conclusion

-Google Secret Manager is a crucial component for securely handling secrets in Google Cloud Platform environments.
-Effectively using Google Secret Manager can significantly improve the security and management of sensitive information in the cloud.
+Google Cloud Secret Manager is a crucial component for securely handling secrets in Google Cloud environments.
+Effectively using Google Cloud Secret Manager can significantly improve the security and management of sensitive information in the cloud.

-Now that you’re equipped with the knowledge of Google Secret Manager, take your cloud infrastructure management to the next level with Pulumi.
+Now that you’re equipped with the knowledge of Google Cloud Secret Manager, take your cloud infrastructure management to the next level with Pulumi.
 Explore these key resources to deepen your understanding and enhance your implementation strategies:

 - **Provision infrastructure as code**: Learn about deploying and managing Google Secrets Manager secrets as well as other Google Cloud resources using Pulumi's Infrastructure as Code capabilities.
 For comprehensive insights, refer to [Pulumi's Google Cloud Provider documentation for the Secret Manager resource](/registry/packages/google-native/api-docs/secretmanager/v1/secret/).
-- **Advanced secrets management**: Explore Pulumi’s detailed guides on the centralized management of secrets in cloud applications, particularly with Pulumi ESC (Environments, Secrets, and Configurations).
-For more information, visit the [Pulumi ESC documentation for the GCP Secrets provider](/docs/pulumi-cloud/esc/providers/gcp-secrets/).
+- **Advanced secrets management**: For organizations utilizing Google Cloud Secret Manager alongside other cloud platforms, Pulumi ESC (Environments, Secrets, and Configurations) offers a centralized solution for managing secrets across multiple environments.
+This is particularly valuable when your infrastructure spans beyond Google Cloud, allowing for seamless integration and management of secrets from various providers in one place.
+Moreover, Pulumi ESC supports the storage of dynamic credentials, elevating its utility in scenarios where secrets need to be frequently rotated or updated.
+Dive deeper into how Pulumi ESC can streamline your multi-cloud secret management by visiting the Pulumi ESC documentation for the GCP Secrets provider.
+This resource provides specific insights and practical guidance on leveraging Pulumi ESC for a more cohesive and secure secrets management strategy in complex cloud architectures.

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!